 In order to ensure that something like this does not happen again, the lawsuit is seeking, among other things, the establishment of a constructive trust for charitable purposes that they select in order to continue the Super Bowl Shuffle’s charitable objective.

-Super Lawyers named Chicago business trial attorneys Peter Lubin and Vincent DiTommaso Super Lawyers in the Categories of Class Action, Business Litigation and Consumer Rights Litigation.
-Lubin Austermuehle’s Chicago business trial lawyers have over a quarter of century of experience in litigating complex shareholder disputes for closely held family and other closely held businesses near Naperville, and Wheaton and throughout the Chicago area.
-We handle emergency business law suits involving injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
+Super Lawyers named Chicago business trial attorney Peter Lubin a Super Lawyer in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
+Lubin Austermuehle’s Chicago business trial lawyers have over a quarter of a century of experience in litigating complex shareholder disputes for closely held family and other closely held businesses near Naperville, and Wheaton and throughout the Chicago area.
+We handle emergency business lawsuits involving injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
 You can contact one of our business attorneys by calling our toll free number at (833) 306-4933 or online here.